 When one s orbital and three p orbitals combine to form four new orbitals of equal energy, then this process is called sp3-hybridization and the orbitals of the same energy formed from this type of hybridization are called sp3 hybrid orbitals.
 This type of hybridization CH4, CCl4, etc. are found in molecules.
 The shape of these molecules is tetrahedral.

 The present carbon atom in the molecule of methane (CH4) is sp3 hybridized due to which the structure of the CH4 molecule is tetrahedral.

-The carbon atoms present in this molecule have four sp2 hybridized orbitals which are linked to each other by tetrahedra.
+The carbon atoms present in this molecule have four sp2 hybridized orbitals, which are linked to each other by tetrahedral.
 These four s orbitals of the four hydrogen atoms overlap on their axes to form four C – H bonds in the form of sigma bonds. – H angle is about 109 degrees 28′

 Apart from this, SO42- ion, PO43- ion, SiCl4, etc. are formed by sp3 hybridization.